 REFUNDS / TRANSFER OF ENTRIES

-As stated as part of the event registration process and terms and conditions for the event no refunds are issued for the event.
+As stated as part of the event registration process and in the event terms and conditions there are no refunds or further deferrals are issued for the event.

 EVENT START TIMES